Project 2: Hopfield Networks

 simulating and computing neural network structures.

-- Simulating a Hopfield Network Solution
+simulating a Hopfield Network Solution.

 Your final code that you used for this project